aws/amazon-sagemaker-examples/README.md

 ### Introduction to Amazon Algorithms

 These examples provide quick walkthroughs to get you up and running with Amazon SageMaker's custom developed algorithms.
 Most of these algorithms can train on distributed hardware, scale incredibly well, and are faster and cheaper than popular alternatives.

 - [k-means](sagemaker-python-sdk/1P_kmeans_highlevel) is our introductory example for Amazon SageMaker.
 It walks through the process of clustering MNIST images of handwritten digits using Amazon SageMaker k-means.
 - [Factorization Machines](introduction_to_amazon_algorithms/factorization_machines_mnist) showcases Amazon SageMaker's implementation of the algorithm to predict whether a handwritten digit from the MNIST dataset is a 0 or not using a binary classifier.
 - [Latent Dirichlet Allocation (LDA)](introduction_to_amazon_algorithms/lda_topic_modeling) introduces topic modeling using Amazon SageMaker Latent Dirichlet Allocation (LDA) on a synthetic dataset.
 - [Linear Learner](introduction_to_amazon_algorithms/linear_learner_mnist) predicts whether a handwritten digit from the MNIST dataset is a 0 or not using a binary classifier from Amazon SageMaker Linear Learner.
 - [Neural Topic Model (NTM)](introduction_to_amazon_algorithms/ntm_synthetic) uses Amazon SageMaker Neural Topic Model (NTM) to uncover topics in documents from a synthetic data source, where topic distributions are known.
 - [Principal Components Analysis (PCA)](introduction_to_amazon_algorithms/pca_mnist) uses Amazon SageMaker PCA to calculate eigendigits from MNIST.
 - [Seq2Seq](introduction_to_amazon_algorithms/seq2seq_translation_en-de) uses the Amazon SageMaker Seq2Seq algorithm that's built on top of [Sockeye](https://github.com/awslabs/sockeye), which is a sequence-to-sequence framework for Neural Machine Translation based on MXNet.
 Seq2Seq implements state-of-the-art encoder-decoder architectures which can also be used for tasks like Abstractive Summarization in addition to Machine Translation.
 This notebook shows translation from English to German text.
 - [Image Classification](introduction_to_amazon_algorithms/imageclassification_caltech) includes full training and transfer learning examples of Amazon SageMaker's Image Classification algorithm.
 This uses a ResNet deep convolutional neural network to classify images from the caltech dataset.
 - [XGBoost for regression](introduction_to_amazon_algorithms/xgboost_abalone) predicts the age of abalone ([Abalone dataset](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression.html)) using regression from Amazon SageMaker's implementation of [XGBoost](https://github.com/dmlc/xgboost).
 - [XGBoost for multi-class classification](introduction_to_amazon_algorithms/xgboost_mnist) uses Amazon SageMaker's implementation of [XGBoost](https://github.com/dmlc/xgboost) to classify handwritten digits from the MNIST dataset as one of the ten digits using a multi-class classifier.
 Both single machine and distributed use-cases are presented.
 - [DeepAR for time series forecasting](introduction_to_amazon_algorithms/deepar_synthetic) illustrates how to use the Amazon SageMaker DeepAR algorithm for time series forecasting on a synthetically generated data set.
 - [BlazingText Word2Vec](introduction_to_amazon_algorithms/blazingtext_word2vec_text8) generates Word2Vec embeddings from a cleaned text dump of Wikipedia articles using SageMaker's fast and scalable BlazingText implementation.
-- [Object Detection](introduction_to_amazon_algorithms/object_detection_pascalvoc_coco) illustrates how to train an object detector using the Amazon SageMaker Object Detection algorithm with different input formats (RecordIO and image).
-It uses the Pascal VOC dataset.
-A third notebook is provided to demonstrate the use of incremental training.
 - [Object detection for bird images](introduction_to_amazon_algorithms/object_detection_birds) demonstrates how to use the Amazon SageMaker Object Detection algorithm with a public dataset of Bird images.
 - [Object2Vec for movie recommendation](introduction_to_amazon_algorithms/object2vec_movie_recommendation) demonstrates how Object2Vec can be used to model data consisting of pairs of singleton tokens using movie recommendation as a running example.
 - [Object2Vec for multi-label classification](introduction_to_amazon_algorithms/object2vec_multilabel_genre_classification) shows how ObjectToVec algorithm can train on data consisting of pairs of sequences and singleton tokens using the setting of genre prediction of movies based on their plot descriptions.